We are divided as a nation, but can we at least agree to have our children safe?

 Every time a person is randomly granted permission to buy and use a gun in the name of freedom, our freedom to live a decent life in safety is taken away from us.
 Or worse, our lives are literally taken- from us.

 Supermarkets must be safe.

 Churches, synagogues, and temples must be safe.

-A person cannot walk in a store and legally buy a driver's license just because they decide to.
+A person cannot walk into a store and legally buy a driver's license just because they decide to.

-If you lose your sight vision, for example, you may have your right to have your driver's license restricted or revoked.
+If you lose sight vision, for example, you may have the right to have your driver's license restricted or revoked.
 You are tested and retested over the years to check if you can keep your license.

 You can’t buy a driver’s license, you must earn it.

 Are you still free even though you must respect the process, laws, and regulations to have your driver's license?
 Yes, you are free.

 Small business entrepreneurs cannot randomly walk on the streets and open their businesses just because they chose to.

 Do they have the right to freedom?
 Yes, they have it.